-where $T{water}$ (°C) is the temperature of water reservoirs and is calculated from local soil 448 449 temperature using an empirical function (Lauerwald et al., 2017).
-For the POC stored in bed sediment, temperature of the stream reservoir is used to calculate the decomposition rate. $\tau{POC}$ is 450 the turnover time of the i (active, slow and passive) POC pool.
-We assumed that the base 451 turnover times of active (0.3 year) and slow (1.12 years) POC pools are the same as for the 452 453 corresponding SOC pools.
-The passive SOC pool is generally regarded as the SOC which is 454 associated to soil minerals or enclosed in soil aggregates (Parton et al., 1987).
-During the soil erosion and sediment transport processes, the aggregates break down and the passive POC loses 455 its physical protection from decomposition (Chaplot et al., 2005; Hu and Kuhn, 2016; Polyakov 456 and Lal, 2008; Wang et al., 2014a).
-To represent the acceleration of passive POC decomposition 457 due to aggregate breakdown, we assume that the turnover time of the passive POC is same to the 458 459 active POC (0.3 year), rather than the passive SOC (462 years).
-Similar to the scheme used to 460 simulate SOC decomposition in ORCHILEAK, the decomposed POC from each of the active, slow and passive pool flows to other POC pools, to DOC pools or is released to the atmosphere 461 462 as CO2 (Fig. +2).
-Fractions of the decomposed POC flowing to different POC and DOC pools or to the atmosphere are set to the same values used in ORCHILEAK for simulating the fates of the 463 464 decomposed SOC pools.
-Changes in the vertical SOC profile of floodplain soils following sediment deposition is 465 decomposition of POC have been calculated.
-The sediment deposited on the floodplain becomes 467 part of the surface soil layer, and the active, slow and passive POC flow into the active, slow and 468 469 passive SOC pools in surface soil layer, respectively.
-SOC in the original surface and subsurface soil layers is transferred sequentially to the adjacent deeper soil layers.
-As the vertical soil profile 470 in ORCHILEAK is described by an 11-layer discretization of a 2 m soil column, we introduce a 471 deep (> 2 m) soil pool (Sdeep) to represent the soil and carbon transferred down from the 11th soil 472 layer following ongoing floodplain deposition.
-Decomposition rates of the organic carbon in this 473 deep soil pool are assumed to be same to those in the 11th (deepest) soil layer.
-Note that when 474 475 the soil erosion rate of the floodplain soil is larger than the sediment deposition rate, sediment and organic carbon in $S{deep}$ move up to replenish the stocks of the 11th soil layer.
-476
+where $T{water}$ (°C) is the temperature of water reservoirs and is calculated from local soil 419 temperature using an empirical function (Lauerwald et al., 2017).
+For the POC stored in bed 420 421 sediment, temperature of the stream reservoir is used to calculate the decomposition rate. $\tau{POC}$ is the turnover time of the i (active, slow and passive) POC pool.
+We assumed that the base 422 423 turnover times of active (0.3 year) and slow (1.12 years) POC pools are the same as for the corresponding SOC pools.
+The passive SOC pool is generally regarded as the SOC which is 424 associated to soil minerals or enclosed in soil aggregates (Parton et al., 1987).
+During the soil 425 erosion and sediment transport processes, the aggregates break down and the passive POC loses 426 its physical protection from decomposition (Chaplot et al., 2005; Hu and Kuhn, 2016; Polyakov 427 and Lal, 2008; Wang et al., 2014a).
+To represent the acceleration of passive POC decomposition 428 due to aggregate breakdown, we assume that the turnover time of the passive POC is same to the 429 active POC (0.3 year), rather than the passive SOC (462 years).
+Similar to the scheme used to 430 simulate SOC decomposition in ORCHILEAK, the decomposed POC from each of the active, 431 432 slow and passive pool flows to other POC pools, to DOC pools or is released to the atmosphere as CO2 (Fig. 1).
+Fractions of the decomposed POC flowing to different POC and DOC pools or 433 to the atmosphere are set to the same values used in ORCHILEAK for simulating the fates of the 434 decomposed SOC pools.
+435 decomposition of POC have been calculated.
+The sediment deposited on the floodplain becomes

+436 Changes in the vertical SOC profile of floodplain soils following sediment deposition is

+437 simulated at the end of every daily modelling time-step, after physical transfers and soil layers is transferred sequentially to the adjacent deeper soil layers.
+As the vertical soil profile in ORCHILEAK is described by an 11-layer discretization of a 2 m soil column, we introduce a